 Office: TC 330

-Andrew Noseworthy is a Canadian composer whose work focuses on creating a place for the underplayed voices found within unlikely ensemble contexts or understated instruments.
-His music addresses the struggles of accepting or rejecting 'locality'; while drawing from experiences of isolation within his hometown of Labrador West, the tight-knit arts commmunity of St John's, Newfoundland and the expansive scenes in New York City.
+Andrew Noseworthy is a Canadian composer, guitarist and arranger whose work creates a place for unheard voices within unlikely ensembles and underplayed instruments.
+His music addresses the struggles of accepting or rejecting 'locality' while drawing from experiences of isolation within his hometown of Labrador West, the tight-knit arts community of St John's, Newfoundland and the expansive scenes in New York City.

-Previous mentors include Michael Gordon and Andrew Staniland.
-Andrew is currently a PhD student in Music Composition at Western University, studying with David Myska and Paul Frehner.
-He plans to focus his research on the concerns that arise from large form collaborations; particularly those featuring contributions from wide ranging backgrounds.
+Andrew holds degrees from Memorial University of Newfoundland and New York University's Steinhardt School, with previous mentors including Michael Gordon and Andrew Staniland.
+He is currently a PhD student in Music Composition at Western University, under the tutelage of Paul Frehner.
+He plans to focus his research on the concerns that arise from large form collaborations; particularly those featuring contributions from wide ranging community backgrounds.